mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 ## Shared QUIC connections

-Two endpoints might want to exchange more than one data stream simultaneously.
+Two endpoints may want to establish channels to exchange more than one type of data simultaneously.
-The streams can be either RTP or any other datastream with or without real-time latency requirements.
-This usecase can be implemented in different ways.
-A straightforward solution is to establish multiple QUIC connections, one for each stream.
-In this case, the congestion controllers of the different connection will compete for the same ressources in the network.
-They might behave more or less fair against each other, depending on the congestion controllers in use.
+The channels can be intended carry real-time RTP data or other non-real-time data.
+This can be realized in different ways.
+A straightforward solution is to establish multiple QUIC connections, one for each channel.
+Or all real-time channels are mapped to one QUIC connection, while a separate QUIC connection is created for the non-real-time channels.
+In both cases, the congestion controllers can be chosen to match the demands of the respective channels and the different QUIC connections will compete for the same resources in the network.
+No local prioritization of data across the different (types of) channels would be necessary.

-A more sophisticated approach multiplexes the multiple streams on a single, shared QUIC connection, which can be done by using the flow identifier described in {{encapsulation}}.
+Alternatively, (all or a subset of) real-time and non-real-time channels are multiplexed onto a single, shared QUIC connection, which can be done by using the flow identifier described in {{encapsulation}}.
 Applications multiplexing multiple streams in one connection SHOULD implement some form of stream prioritization or bandwidth allocation.